Buying service for a leave

 - If you take an unpaid or partially paid leave, you can buy service for the time you were not contributing to the plan.

-- If you take a leave with full pay (such as an approved group disability leave), you continue to earn service and do not need to buy it.
-It’s important to note you do not make pension contributions during this period.
+- If you take a leave with full pay, you continue to earn service and do not need to buy it.
+Your pension contributions continue during a paid leave.

 Your cost and purchase options for buying a leave depend on whether your leave is ESA-approved.